 One of the philosophies in the construction of relax is that if there is something which is not immediately obvious then that is considered a design bug.
 If any flaws in relax are uncovered including general design flaws, bugs in the code, or documentation issues these can be reported within relax's bug tracker system.
-The link to submit a bug is https://gna.org/bugs/?group=relax&func=additem while the main page for browsing, submitting, viewing the statistics, or searching through the database is at https://gna.org/bugs/?group=relax.
-Please do not report bugs to personal email addresses or to the mailing lists.
+Please submit a relax bug here rather than reporting bugs to personal email addresses or to the mailing lists.

 Once the bug has been confirmed by one of the relax developers you may speed up the resolution of the problem by trying to fixing the bug yourself.
 If you do wish to play with the source code and try to fix the issue see the relax development chapter of this manual on how to check out the latest sources (Chapter 13 on page ), how to generate a patch (which is just the output of diff in the `unified' format), and the guidelines for the format of the code.